canonical/curtin/doc/topics/apt_source.rst

 Timing
 ~~~~~~
 The feature is implemented at the stage of curthooks_commands, which runs just after curtin has extracted the image to the target.
-Additionally it can be ran as standalong command "curtin -v --config <yourconfigfile> apt-config".
+Additionally it can be ran as standalone command "curtin -v --config <yourconfigfile> apt-config".

 This will pick up the target from the environment variable that is set by curtin, if you want to use it to a different target or outside of usual curtin handling you can add ``--target <path>`` to it to overwrite the target path.
 This target should have at least a minimal system with apt, apt-add-repository and dpkg being installed for the functionality to work.